labrom/cloud_frog/README.md

 If you decide to use Cloud Frog access control instead, keep reading!
 Note that in both cases, requests are authenticated using the same underlying mechanism: OIDC (OpenID Connect) tokens.

 Cloud Frog builds on top of [Dart Frog's authentication support](https://dartfrog.vgv.dev/docs/advanced/authentication#bearer-authentication) by parsing and verifying OIDC tokens included in the *Authorization* header using the *Bearer* scheme.
 If the token is valid and the account is authorized, the remainder of the route handler is executed.
 If that isn't the case, HTTP code 401 (*unauthorized* - missing or invalid token) or 403 (*forbidden* - valid token but wrong user) is returned.

+### End-user authentication using Firebase

+End-user authentication using Firebase is also provided by Cloud Frog in the form of a [Dart Frog middleware](https://dartfrog.vgv.dev/docs/basics/middleware) that can be used to extract the signed-in Firebase user for a particular route.

+Unlike the service-to-service scenario, this middleware doesn't handle restricting access to specific users, but it does ensure that the request is authenticated, and will place the extracted user information into the request context for further use.

+Similarly to the service-to-service scenario, this middleware workds with OIDC (OpenID Connect) tokens, the ones that are issued by Firebase Auth in this case.

 ## Getting started